Gemini Exchange Review

 With many exchanges entering the cryptocurrency space (and a seemingly equal amount of exchanges disappearing) over the years, it can be tricky when it comes to finding a trustworthy exchange.
 While certain exchanges have certainly built reputations (good and bad), few have managed to consistently build a reputation whilst also remaining in the industry over a long period of time.
 Gemini, the cryptocurrency exchange, could certainly be considered one of these reputable, veteran exchanges; however, does its reputation still hold up, and is Gemini still worth using?

-A Brief History of Gemini
+A Brief History Of Gemini

 Gemini was established in 2015 by the Winklevoss twins (Cameron and Tyler), in New York City, New York.
-The twins set out to provide a secure, and easy-to-use exchange that complies with regulations.
+The twins set out to provide a secure and easy-to-use exchange that complies with regulations.
 Since the inception of the exchange, the company has grown to be one of the top-20 Bitcoin exchanges (measured in volume) providing services worldwide.
 The story of twins’ efforts in buying 1% of the total supply of Bitcoin, as well as their efforts in building the exchange, was featured in the book, Bitcoin Billionaires, by Ben Mezrich (famed author of Bringing Down the House: The Inside Story of Six MIT Students Who Took Vegas for Millions, as well as the novel that would eventually turn into the film, The Social Network).
 Currently, Gemini is available in 45 U.S. states, as well as Hong Kong, Singapore, South Korea, the UK, Canada, and more.

-Gemini Product Offerings
+Gemini Exchange Product Offerings

 There are currently five tradable cryptocurrency tokens available on Gemini.
 Bitcoin, Ethereum, ZCash, Litecoin, and Bitcoin Cash are all tradable, with each cryptocurrency able to be converted into another (ZCash/Litecoin, for example).
 While this is certainly a short list of available trading pairs (especially compared to exchanges such as Binance), this list should be enough for any crypto newcomer to diversify their portfolio.
 U.S. users can be sure that the products offered meet all regulatory compliance.

-Gemini Platform and Tools
+Gemini Platform And Tools

 Gemini has made sure to offer products for every type of cryptocurrency user out there, as traders and HODLer’s alike will find use in Gemini’s platforms.
 For starters, the standard Gemini platform operates much like a conversion tool, allowing users to buy/sell crypto with fiat, as well as converting one token into another.
 The way this works is similar to Coinbase in that users can simply input their desired quantities, and the converter will exchange the desired amount at a conversion rate.
 This allows users to accumulate, sell, and/or exchange without having to time the market for the best prices.